Recent Advances in Insect Research Involving Metabolic Rate Measurements Using Respirometry

-The Q-Box RP1LP Low Range Respiration Package is designed to measure the metabolic rate of small animals such as insects, reptiles, amphibians, other invertebrates and small mammals in an open-flow or stop-flow gas exchange system.
+The Q-Box RP1LP Low Range Respiration Package is designed to measure the metabolic rate of small animals such as insects, reptiles, amphibians, other invertebrates, and small mammals in an open-flow or stop-flow gas exchange system.
 The Q-Box RP1LP can even be used for measurements of CO2 and O2 exchange in colonies of fungi and microorganisms.
-When combined with Qubit’s Gas Switching Systems, measurements of metabolic rates and RQ are possible on up to 7 organisms (8 channel system including reference).
+When combined with Qubit’s Gas Switching Systems, measurements of metabolic rates and RQ are possible on up to 7 organisms (8 channel systems including reference).

 Contact us about Customization.
 Do you require specific instrument or system features for your application?
 Contact our scientific staff to discuss your exact needs and learn about our inexpensive options for customization.
 We are here to help.